krateoplatformops-blueprints/vm-migration/README.md

-# VM Migration for VMware to KubeVirt with Forklift
+# VM Migration from VMware to KubeVirt with Forklift

 ## Overview

 This Krateo blueprint orchestrates the migration of virtual machines from a **VMware ESXi** environment to a **KubeVirt** environment in a Kubernetes cluster.
-It leverages the **Forklift operator** for the migration process, ensuring a smooth transition of workloads.
+It leverages the **Forklift operator** for the migration process, ensuring a smooth transition of VMs.

+The blueprint will deploy the necessary resources needed to achieve the migration, including:
+- Source and target providers (e.g., VMware and KubeVirt)
+- Network and storage mappings
+- Migration plans

 ## Requirements